Mara Croatto: Early years

 She was raised and educated in San Juan.
 When Croatto was 11 years old, she attended the D'Rose Modeling School, where she took modeling classes.
 She was an alumna of the Academia del Perpetuo Socorro in Miramar.
-Croatto always considers herself a Puerto Rican and publicly identifies herself as such.
+Croatto has always considered herself a Puerto Rican and publicly identifies herself as such.

 Acting career

 Croatto started her acting career as a narrator in El Show de Shows ("The Show of Shows") which aired locally on Channel 11.
 She also worked as a dancer on such television shows Juventud 83 and Juventud 84 during her adolescence.

-During her early adulthood, she won a small part on the television show La Pension de Doña Tere (Mrs. Tere Boardinghouse) starring Norma Candal.
-That year, she also worked in her first mini soap opera in which the members of Menudo participated.
-Her character was that of the sister of Ricky Martin who happened to be in love with Robby Rosa.
+During her early adulthood, she won a small part in the television show La Pension de Doña Tere (Mrs. Tere Boardinghouse) starring Norma Candal.
+That year, she also worked in her first mini soap opera in which members of Menudo participated.
+She played the sister of Ricky Martin's character who happened to be in love with Robby Rosa.

 Her first important role in a soap opera was in Cisne Blanco (White Swan) with Deborah Carthy-Deu.
-Among the other soap operas in which she has participated are:
+Among the other soap operas in which she participated are: